Canmore: 6 Amazing Things To Do In Winters

 Take A Stroll Around Quarry Lake

-Quarry Lake is a beautiful spot located at a few minutes’ drive from downtown Canmore.
-It’s 1 kilometre loop trail circles around a frozen lake and is best suited for first time hikers.
+Quarry Lake is a beautiful spot located a few minutes’ drive from downtown Canmore.
+Its 1 kilometre loop trail circles around a frozen lake and is best suited for first time hikers.
 You can enjoy the majestic beauty of Ha Ling Peak and Three Sisters while taking a relaxed stroll around Quarry Lake.
 The trail remains well-groomed throughout the year and is perfect for photography as the surrounding forests and meadows get dusted with snow.
 However, you should refrain from walking or skating on the frozen lake as the ice is pretty thin.

 Try Snowboarding At Nakiska or Mt.
 Norquay

 Snowboarding enthusiasts can rejoice as Canmore stands in close proximity to two top-tier ski resorts.
 Both Nakiska and Mt.
-Norquay offer ample activity choices for people of all skill levels.
+Norquay offers ample activity choices for people of all skill levels.
 Mt.
 Norquay also features a tube park targeted at non-skiers.
 Nakiska resort gets tremendous footfall during weekends as it is very close to Calgary.

 Go Snowshoeing To Chester Lake

 You can reach Chester Lake following a short drive from Canmore.
 This peaceful snowy landscape can take your breath away with breath-taking mountain scenery.
-A round-trip of snowshoe hike takes around 8 kilometres and providers slight elevation gain making it perfect for intermediate snowshoe enthusiasts.
+A round-trip snowshoe hike takes around 8 kilometres and provides slight elevation gain making it perfect for intermediate snowshoe enthusiasts.
 The lake remains frozen during winter months creating a postcard perfect scene.
 The trail can get icy in some spots, so wear micro spikes and carry trekking poles to stay safe.

 Venture into Grotto Canyon, Canmore

 Grotto Canyon transforms into a winter wonderland once the mercury dips.
 The entire hike is 4 km long and it starts with a soft incline through forest.
 Next, it descends into the canyon.
 Here you can walk along a frozen creek bed that remains lined with sky high rock walls.
 As you go deeper into the hike you will encounter frozen waterfalls glistening under winter sunlight.
 Don’t miss the faint indigenous pictographs along the canyon walls showcasing the deep cultural history of the region.
-It best to opt for a guided tour for making the most of everything Grotto Canyon has to offer.
+It is best to opt for a guided tour for making the most of everything Grotto Canyon has to offer.

 Optimistic Travelers